shuque/danetls/README.md

-Command line options can specify whether to do DANE or PKIX modes, an alternate certificate store file, and what STARTTLS application protocol should be used (currently there is STARTTLS support for SMTP and XMPP only - the two most widely deployed DANE STARTTLS applications).
+Command line options can specify whether to do DANE or PKIX modes, an alternate certificate store file, and what STARTTLS application protocol should be used (currently there is STARTTLS support for SMTP, XMPP, POP3, and IMAP - the most widely deployed DANE STARTTLS applications).

 There are two versions of this program. "danetls", which uses ldns to perform the DNS queries, and "danetls-getdns", which uses the